 When I was asked to create a sponsored recipe with Genova tuna, I immediately knew what I was going to make.
 I had been planning to make an Italian Tuna Salad recipe for awhile, and their Yellowfin Tuna would be a perfect choice.
 In case you are not familiar, Italian Tuna has no mayo, rather it is dressed in oil and and lemon.
 The tuna salad also features plenty of Italian vegetables and seasoning.

-I was first introduced to Italian Tuna Salad many years ago while working at a small Italian owned diner in Providence, RI.
-The area in general has a strong Italian culinary heritage, but this particular dish was new to me at the time.
-I am monumentally fussy about tuna and it’s preparation, and while theirs was a little too fishy for my taste, I would eat it on occasion and it was hugely popular with the local clientele.
-The owner of the restaurant retired a few years ago and it closed down.
+I was first introduced to Italian Tuna Salad many years ago.
+I was working at a small Italian owned diner in Providence, RI at the time.
+The area in general has a strong Italian culinary heritage, but this particular dish was new to me.
+I am monumentally fussy about tuna and it’s preparation.
+While the diner’s was a little too fishy for my taste, I would eat it on occasion.
+The tuna salad was hugely popular with the local clientele.
+The restaurant closed several years ago.
 While I never did get his Italian tuna recipe, I started making my own “fussy-girl” version recently.
 I like mine better 😉

 Low Carb Lunch